4.9

 Pilot with over 4 years of experience in the aviation industry.
 Demonstrated expertise in operating various aircraft, ensuring safety, and excellent communication with air traffic control.
 Proven record of maintaining accurate flight records and providing top-notch service to passengers.
 Committed to upholding the highest standards of aviation safety and excellence in all aspects of flight operations.

-2. Lead with Experience
+2. Start with Experience Level and Flight Identity

 Takeaway